oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_metric_data_module.rst

 ..
 Description

 - This module allows the user to create a MetricData resource in Oracle Cloud Infrastructure
 - For *state=present*, publishes raw metric data points to the Monitoring service.
+For a data point to be posted, its timestamp must be near current time (less than two hours in the past and less than 10 minutes in the future).
-For more information about publishing metrics, see `Publishing Custom Metrics <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Tasks/publishingcustommetrics.htm>`_.
-For important limits information, see `Limits on Monitoring <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm#Limits>`_.
+- For more information about publishing metrics, see `Publishing Custom Metrics <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Tasks/publishingcustommetrics.htm>`_ and `Custom Metrics Walkthrough <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Tasks/custom-metrics-walkthrough.htm>`_.
+For information about developing a metric-posting client, see `Developer Guide <https://docs.cloud.oracle.com/iaas/Content/API/Concepts/devtoolslanding.htm>`_.
+For an example client, see `MonitoringMetricPostExample.java <https://github.com/oracle/oci-java-sdk/blob/master/bmc-examples/src/main/java/MonitoringMetricPostExample.java>`_.
+For important limits information, see `Limits on Monitoring <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm#limits>`_.
 - Per-call limits information follows.
 - * Dimensions per metric group*.
 Maximum: 20.
 Minimum: 1. * Unique metric streams*.
 Maximum: 50. * Transactions Per Second (TPS) per-tenancy limit for this operation: 50.
 - *A metric group is the combination of a given metric, metric namespace, and tenancy for the purpose of determining limits.
 A dimension is a qualifier provided in a metric definition.
 A metric stream is an individual set of aggregated data for a metric with zero or more dimension values.
 For more information about metric-related concepts, see `Monitoring Concepts <https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm#concepts>`_.
-- The endpoints for this operation differ from other Monitoring operations.
+- **Note:** The endpoints for this operation differ from other Monitoring operations.
 Replace the string `telemetry` with `telemetry-ingestion` in the endpoint, as in the following example:
 - https://telemetry-ingestion.eu-frankfurt-1.oraclecloud.com
 - This resource has the following action operations in the :ref:`oracle.oci.oci_monitoring_metric_data_actions <ansible_collections.oracle.oci.oci_monitoring_metric_data_actions_module>` module: summarize_metrics_data.